Kamlesh-Mahar/Secrets-Website-using-level-6-securiy-OAuth-./README.md

 -How to run the code ?

--Download or fork the project.
+- Get the project by either downloading it or forking it.

--open the porject folder location and instalal all the dependencies using " npm i "
+- Navigate to the project directory on your computer, and in your terminal, execute the command 'npm i' to install all the necessary dependencies for this project.

--run it usng nodemon app.js.
+- Launch your project by running the command 'nodemon app.js' in your terminal using nodemon.

 # Screenshot
 project screenshot :